 - There are many plugins that aren’t WordPress Multisite compatible.

-- Changing hosts, or removing a single site from Multisite is very difficult thing to do.
+- Changing hosts, or removing a single site from Multisite is not an easy thing to do.

 - Multisite network requires higher technical knowledge especially in the areas of server administration and network management.

 - Despite being on one WordPress install, hosting costs will reflect the need to host many websites.

 - Issues that affect one site can (potentially) bring the entire WordPress Multisite network down.

 That seems like a lot right?